FPyC639/Mobile_DNA_R_Web_Scrape/README.md

 Adjusted Querying Parameters for the webscraper.
 Used a list to save variables and access them query.
 Provided indexing for volumes aka years published.

+## Edit 20240126

+Plotted access counts as a histogram, and adjusted code to write to csv the results from the title search.

 ## Acknowledgements